 - Roses need a meal this month – a complete rose food, such as Sudden Impact for Roses, will give them all the nutrients they need to flourish.

 - Fertilise azaleas and camellias after flowering.

-- Annuals starting to fade?
-Pick off dying blooms to help encourage a new flush of flowers.
+- For annuals that are beginning to fade, pick off dying blooms to help new ones form!
 You can also deadhead your proteas and leucadendrons now to extend their floral display.

-- If you’ve just bought a citrus tree, remove all its little fruit.
+- Just bought a citrus tree?
+Remove all its little fruit.
 This diverts the plant’s energy into growing roots and leaves for a stronger tree.

 - Prune spring-flowering peach and other prunus as soon as petals finish dropping, but before substantial shoot growth has occurred.
 Do not prune edible peach trees this month.